avinashbabudonthu/no-sql/mongo/notes.md

 ![picture](pictures/cap-combinations.jpg)
 * CAP combinations with NoSql DBs\
 ![picture](pictures/cap-combinations-2.jpg)

+# Limitations of RDBMS
+* Scalability
+	* Vertical scaling by increasing CPU capacity.
+What if we reach the state that we cannot increase anymore?
+* Data complexity
+	* Can save only structured data
+	* What about files like music files, xml, images, FB likes etc
+* Broken keys
+	* If connection of PK-FK fails then connectivity of data is lost
+* Define schema before loading data to database

+# Why NoSql
+* Non-relations
+* Distributed database
+* No schema required
+* Auto elasticity
+* Integrated caching
+* Simpler data model
+* High Availability
+* Speed

 # Features of NoSql Database
 * Supports high volume of transactions - tens of thousands to millions